Baby Eczema and How To Relieve Dry Skin

 This is why some kids and adults have eczema more severely on their hands and wrists, as these areas are exposed more often to water, soap, hand sanitizer, and friction.

 Learning what your child’s eczema triggers are can be very helpful.
 For my kids and me, bathing, friction, and dry air trigger.
 For this reason, we avoid long baths and lubricate our skin often to prevent dryness.
-We have the humidity in our home cranked up and even use humidifiers in each room to prevent the air from being too dry.
+In addition, we have the humidity in our home cranked up and even use humidifiers in each room to prevent the air from being too dry.

 Here are some other tricks to ward off eczema:

 Many people apply lotions to dry skin, and this can help some people.
 When you put a cream on your skin, that lotion absorbs quickly, which we prefer as we don’t want to be greasy.
-However, we also wish to a barrier on our skin to prevent moisture loss and protect from the elements.
-For this reason, I prefer using lubrication, such as Petroleum-free jelly or Vaseline.
-I think the greasier, the better.
+Petroleum jelly and coconut oil are excellent options to alleviate extremely dry skin.
+However, we also wish to have a barrier on our skin to prevent moisture loss and protect us from the elements.

 There are so many things in the environment that can irritate our skin.

-Soaps and hand sanitizers are common irritants that can wreak havoc on our skin.
+Soaps, hand sanitizers, and some laundry detergent brands are common irritants that can wreak havoc on our skin.
+Some contain harsh chemicals.
 Of course, we need to wash our hands.
 Pay attention to products that irritate your skin or the skin of your child.
 Note them down in a journal.
 They try new products and continue to use products that don’t cause the skin to become itchy and dry.
+Avoid harsh soaps.

 Some trial and error are required, but you will be much more comfortable once you figure it out.